thedavecarroll/hugotest.thedavecarroll.com/content/powershell/powershell-counting-challenge.md

 For my last beginner method, I wanted to do something a little harder and forego using modulus.

-A quick search for _sum of all even numbers between 1 and 100_ revealed a [Quora answer][QuroaAnswer] that delved into a mathematical equation.
+A quick search for _sum of all even numbers between 1 and 100_ revealed a [Quora answer](https://www.quora.com/What-is-the-sum-of-all-even-numbers-between-1-and-100) that delved into a mathematical equation.

 `S = n∗(n+1) / d`